deaktator/deaktator.github.io/_posts/2019-03-06-the-error-in-the-comparator.md

 distribution different than the one used to measure their efficacy.
 This is a manifestation of  the same problem we sought to eliminate with importance weighting in the first place.  *See the rub?*  What is most consequential is that this problem appears inside the code that helps to sort (or rank) models in relation to their efficacy.
-To start to understand the issue more thoroughly, we'll have to look at a little math.
+To start to understand the issue more thoroughly, we'll have to look at the definition of cross validation.
 $$
 \newcommand{\vect}[1]{\boldsymbol{#1}}
 \DeclareMathOperator*{\argmin}{\arg\!\min}